 The Chase Freedom Unlimited provides valuable rewards and useful intro APR offers for both balance transfers and purchases.

-Why we like it: The Chase Freedom Unlimited has a $0 annual fee and you can earn valuable Chase points at a rate of 5% cash back on travel purchased through Chase Travel, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.
+Why we like it: The Chase Freedom Unlimited has a $0 annual fee and you can earn valuable Chase points at a rate of 6.5% cash back on travel purchased through Chase Travel℠, 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and 3% cash back on all other purchases (on up to $20,000 spent in the first year).
+After your first year or $20,000 spent, earn 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.

-You can also take advantage of this welcome bonus: Earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year).
+With the welcome bonus, you can earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year).

 What we don’t like: It’s not the best card to take on your international travels since you have to pay foreign transaction fees.